haywang/UpworkAssistant/README.md

 # UpworkAssistant
-It's a Upwork Assistant to help me apply the job effiectly.
-It's a Chrome Extension
+It’s an Upwork Assistant designed to help me apply for jobs more efficiently.
+It’s a Chrome Extension.